twilight-rs/twilight/CONTRIBUTING.md

 changes or updates is not always required.
 This helps with maintaining a chronological history in the PR story.

-Contributors should add tests and documentation that reflects their changes.
+Contributors must add tests and documentation that reflects their changes.

 Twilight follows a [Conventional Commit] style for pull request titles and commits.
 A Github Actions workflow automatically labels pull requests based on